-Located on the rooftop of a busy shopping centre, Roof East offers all kinds of activities.
-In summer you can try your hand at golf and batting and in winter there’s curling on offer.
+Located on the rooftop of a busy shopping centre, Roof East offers all sorts of activities.
+In summer, you can try your hand at golf and batting, and, in winter, there’s curling to enjoy.
 It’s the perfect spot if you feel like injecting some competitive spirit into your date.
-After you’ve exhausted yourselves with the variety of activities on offer, you can sit back and cuddle up on the rooftop with a drink and admire the stunning East London skyline.
+After you’ve exhausted yourselves with the variety of activities on offer, you can sit back and cuddle up on the rooftop with a drink, and admire the stunning East London skyline.

-If you haven’t heard of shuffleboarding, it’s essentially a mix between ten pin bowling and curling and its already taking parts of the world by storm.
-Located a stone’s throw away from Box Park, The London Shuffle Club (now known as The Little Shuffle Club) is a great place to take a date for a competitive evening of games.
-After your match, you can quench your thirst with their great selection of cocktails and drinks.
+If you haven’t heard of shuffleboarding, it’s essentially a mix between ten-pin bowling and curling, and it has already taken parts of the world by storm.
+Located a stone’s throw from Boxpark, the London Shuffle Club is a great place to take a date for a competitive evening of games.
+After your match, you can quench your thirst with the club’s great selection of cocktails and drinks.

 Embrace your inner child and battle through the ball pits at Shoreditch’s Ballie Ballerson bar.
-This quirky cocktail bar has over 1 million balls in its venue and the main ball pit has UV lights to enhance your experience.
-If your date has a sweet tooth, be sure to try their creative retro cocktails which are based on sweets such as Dib Dabs and Skittles.
+This quirky cocktail bar has over one million balls in its venue, and the main ball pit has UV lights to enhance your experience.
+If your date has a sweet tooth, be sure to try the retro creative cocktails, based on sweets like Dib Dabs and Skittles.

-This neon sign heaven is a great alternative to visiting museum galleries.
-God’s Own Junkyard is artist Chris Bracey’s personal collection of neon art as well as some of his own artwork.
+This neon sign heaven is a great alternative art gallery option.
+God’s Own Junkyard combines artist Chris Bracey’s personal collection of neon art with some of his own artwork.
 Boasting everything from shop signs to old movie props, the vibrant collection will no doubt impress any date.
-The neon wonderland can be found in Walthamstow and is currently open to visitors Fridays, Saturdays and Sundays.
+The neon wonderland can be found in Walthamstow and is currently open to visitors on Friday, Saturday and Sunday.